lousousa/angular-imageslider/README.md

 ## Description

 A slim image slider that can be easily integrated with Angular applications.
+Check [this demo](http://lousousa.github.io/angular-imageslider/demo).

 ## Features